top of page

 The quantitative and qualitative evidence presented below demonstrates my record of success in teaching.
 My quantitative evaluations vastly exceed department averages, as noted below for instances where department averages are available.
 My qualitative evaluations are overwhelmingly positive comments left by students as reflected by the selection provided below.

-Additionally, when the UC Davis political science department began running its own TA orientation and training for incoming graduate students, Professor Boydstun selected me to serve on the planning committee and instruct incoming graduate students on teaching strategy.
+Additionally, I have for three years served as the primary instructor for the graduate student orientation and training programs teaching instruction.
+When the UC Davis political science department began running its own TA orientation and training for incoming graduate students, Professor Boydstun selected me to serve on the planning committee and instruct incoming graduate students on teaching excellence.
 I was responsible for crafting the orientation and training program that provided incoming graduate students with a foundation for success in teaching.
-As part of this role, I served as the primary graduate student instructor for the orientation and training program.
+I have done so for every year since the program began.

 Below is a summary of my teaching experience.
 If you'd like to learn more about my philosophy of instruction please see my teaching statement linked below.